Hutchinson Zoo: Bison

-Black Footed Ferrets
+Black-footed ferrets

 In 1998, the zoo began displaying black-footed ferrets.
 The black-footed ferret is one of the most endangered species in North America, and the Hutchinson Zoo was the first zoo in Kansas to house them.

-Prairie Dogs
+Prairie dogs

 One of the exhibits features prairie dogs.
 Along with the exhibit there is a tunneling system for children that allows them to see into the prairie dog tunnels.
 Flooding in 2007 completely filled the viewing tunnel with water.
 In 2010, the Hutchinson Zoo housed around 175 prairie dogs for a short time, as their natural habitat was in the way of a nearby construction project.

-Tamarin Monkeys
+Tamarin monkeys

 The zoo has housed tamarin monkeys, two of which were born in 1999.
 The cotton-top tamarin monkeys are a part of the AZA's Species Survival Program.
 In 2014, several of these monkeys died due to a virus spread by mice.